ShawnHymel/vscode-env-zephyr/README.md

 # west build -p always -b esp32s3_devkitc/esp32s3/procpu
 ```

-> **TODO** This is where the build process breaks with the following error:
-> ```
-> Kconfig:8: recursive 'source' of 'Kconfig.zephyr' detected.
-Check that environment variables are set correctly.
-> ```
+With some luck, the *blink* sample should build.
+The binary files will be in *workspace/apps/blink/build/zephyr*, which you can flash using [esptool](https://docs.espressif.com/projects/esptool/en/latest/esp32/).

 Connect the ESP32 board to your computer.
-In a new terminal on your host computer, activate the Python virtual environment (Linux/macOS: `source venv/bin/activate`, Windows: `venv\Scripts\activate`) if not done so already.
+In a new terminal on your **host computer**, activate the Python virtual environment (Linux/macOS: `source venv/bin/activate`, Windows: `venv\Scripts\activate`) if not done so already.
 Install the ESP flashing tool:

 ```sh
 python -m pip install esptool==4.8.1